Washing out the mouth with soap: History

 In the 1940s, washing out the mouth with soap was a hazing ritual in the British Royal Navy.

-In the 1950s, several American schoolboards ruled in favour of washing out a pupil's mouth with soap as a legitimate punishment.
+In the 1950s, several American school boards ruled in favour of washing out a pupil's mouth with soap as a legitimate punishment.

 In 1953, Wisconsin judge Harvey L. Neelan fined a Miss Mertz $25 for her drunken obscenities and noted that she should be required to wash her mouth with soap.
 In 1963, Michigan judge Francis Castellucci ordered Louis Winiarski, who had been found using obscene language around women and children, to wash his mouth with soap before leaving the courtroom.
 A similar case in October 1979 saw a New York resident choose to wash his mouth out with soap, rather than serve ten days in prison for his disorderly conduct and obscenities.

-In 1977, the National Criminal Justice Reference System published a report defending the use of corporal punishment in schools, in which a school administrator noted that he documented 200 cases, over his 13-year career, of using corporal punishment, noting "That's not just using paddles in every instance, but if you shake a student, if you grab a student, if you wash a student's mouth out with soap, that's corporal punishment under the definition of the law".
+In 1977, the National Criminal Justice Reference System published a report defending the use of corporal punishment in schools, in which a school administrator noted he documented 200 cases, over his 13-year career, of using corporal punishment, noting "That's not just using paddles in every instance, but if you shake a student, if you grab a student, if you wash a student's mouth out with soap, that's corporal punishment under the definition of the law".

-In 1982, the Journal of Youth and Adolescence listed the practise, alongside paddling and hairpulling as a "moderate" punishment for children, beneath the realm of "severe" punishment such as whipping.
+In 1982, the Journal of Youth and Adolescence listed the practice, alongside paddling and hairpulling as a "moderate" punishment for children, beneath the realm of "severe" punishment such as whipping.
 Similarly in 1996, the American Academy of Pediatrics classified it as an alternative to spanking.

-In 2006, students at the Massachusetts College of Liberal Arts carried out a peer-reviewed study on the ability of punishment to curb the use of profanity by interviewing colleagues on their remembered upbringings, and noted that the most commonly reported parental reaction was a verbal reprimand (41%).
+In 2006, students at the Massachusetts College of Liberal Arts carried out a peer-reviewed study on the ability of punishment to curb the use of profanity by interviewing colleagues on their remembered upbringings.
+They noted that the most commonly reported parental reaction was a verbal reprimand (41%).
 Soap in the mouth was mentioned in 20% of the episodes, and physical punishments were described in 14%.

 Safety

-Washing out the mouth with soap is meant to be unpleasant, but is usually not intended to cause death or serious harm.
-Nonetheless, many people employ the aforementioned techniques with extremely limited knowledge regarding the safety of ingesting their chosen cleansing agents.
+Washing out the mouth with soap is intended to be unpleasant, but is usually not intended to cause death or serious harm.
+Nonetheless, many people employ the aforementioned techniques with limited knowledge regarding the safety of ingesting their chosen cleansing agents.
 Agents likely to cause serious harm if swallowed include many automatic dishwasher detergents and laundry detergents.
 Even ordinary bar soaps and liquid hand soaps may cause harmful effects including vomiting, diarrhea, irritation of the lining of the mouth and digestive tract, and in rare instances, pulmonary aspiration.
 This is especially true if these products are ingested in large quantities.